 Before routine photographs of prisoners, written descriptions like this were commonplace and especially helpful where aliases might have been used.
 I could only dream of something as helpful to describe Emma, but sadly mugshots weren’t yet in existence at the Bridewells when she was misbehaving, and there was no description of her in the Liverpool court records to build up a mental picture of her.

-However, I’d later find a West Yorkshire prison record from 1896 cataloguing prisoners who were transferred from Liverpool to Wakefield prison.
-Amongst them was an Emma with the correct surname whose age was closer to the Double’s but was listed as having no previous convictions, sentenced to two months Hard Labour for Brothel Keeping.
+However, just when I was convinced that Emma’s criminal past was behind her, I happened to find a West Yorkshire prison record from 1896 cataloguing prisoners who were transferred from Liverpool prison to Wakefield prison.
+Amongst them was an Emma with the correct surname whose age was closer to the Double’s but was listed as having no previous convictions, now sentenced to two months Hard Labour.

 Common sense told me that it would be easier to mistake or omit the previous convictions than to get the age wrong.
 But I couldn’t be entirely sure.
 After all, some of the censuses I’ve read in all the time I’ve been doing family history I’ve seen some wildly inaccurate ages documented.

 The prison records described this Emma as aged 20 (our Emma would have been 23 and the Double would have been 20) 4ft 10 & 1/4 inches tall, with black hair.
-Unlike other similar records, the document doesn’t describe race or ethnicity or even ‘complexion’ which was a common descriptor – ‘fair’, ‘dark’ and ‘sallow’ being typical entries on similar documents.
+Unlike other similar records, the document doesn’t describe race or ethnicity or even ‘complexion’ which was a common descriptor (‘fair’, ‘dark’ and ‘sallow’ being typical entries on documents of this type).

 This was my one chance to find out what Emma looked like, and I couldn’t be 100% sure whether it was her or not.
 The Double had no other convictions, no news reports mentioning her, no brushes with the law.
 I had nothing to cross-reference her against.
 I was furious.